drjtelliott/capstoneprojectcodeky/README.md

 **Directions for Implementation**

 * Follow these steps to run the project on your local machine:
+1. Install VS Code from this website (
+1. Install python version from this website (
+Set up virtual environment

-First draft of capstone project.
+1. First draft of capstone project.

-Created a branch.
+1.Created a branch.

-Python 3.12
+1. Python 3.12

-yfinance 0.2.33
+1.yfinance 0.2.33

 Download the download.py to gather data from the data folder.

+**Features**
+1. Two CSV files created in a data folder (fox.csv & tko.csv)
+    -Merged CSV files into one CSV file (merged_data.csv)
+2. Data cleaned (rounded closing price to two decimal places, remove unessecary columns)
+3. Pandas used in the Dataframe
+4. Virtual Environment
+5. READ.ME with markdown features